Part Four in a Five Part Series – Jungian Psychological Types are Systems of Energy

 To the contrary, the 16 unique Type Codes point to underlying complex information about how we theoretically use Jung’s 8 mental processes.
 MBTI Type opens the door to the core of Jungian Psychological Type and the dynamic pattern of how our minds move from function to function; which processes are naturally more conscious and comfortable for the Types to engage and develop.
 Each of the 16 Types engage all of the 8 mental Functions in their Attitudes, just with different concentrations, regularity and levels of consciousness.

-There 16 different psychological energy systems that define how we naturally use our minds; and there is nothing static about our minds.
+There are 16 different psychological energy systems that define how we naturally use our minds; and there is nothing static about our minds.

 Our Training Challenge

 As practitioners, we sometimes take for granted the knowledge that we have about Type; this can in and of itself, be a training challenge.
-Our expertise can get in the way of of our feedback design.
+Our expertise can get in the way of our feedback design.

 Consider this: we know that Type does not put people into boxes – and it is actually freeing to know your type – but during a feedback session, we ask people to categorize themselves in order to fit into a box.
 We know that Isabel Myers had very good reasons for configuring the Type Table in the manner in which she did, but the Type Table has 16 separate boxes representing each of the Types.
 In a feedback session we are asking people to “box themselves in”, before introducing the concept of psychological movement.